1924 Palace Law of Succession: The law today

 On the evening of 13 October 2016, Prime Minister Prayut Chan-o-cha announced "Dear Thai people, His Majesty the King Bhumibol Adulyadej, the Ninth of His Dynasty, has passed away.
 Long live His Majesty the King of the New Reign."
 Parliament was scheduled for a meeting at 9 pm, and some news outlets assumed that this meant that Crown Prince Vajiralongkorn would be proclaimed King.

 Parliament met at 9:30 pm.
 An announcement was made about the death of the King.
 The members of the National Legislative Assembly (NLA) stood for 9 minutes of silence.
 The president of the NLA announced that the National Legislative Assembly would execute section 23 of the 2007 Constitution and the Palace Law, but he did not specify when.
 The parliamentary session was closed at 9:45 pm.
 At 9:40 pm, Prime Minister Prayut Chan-o-cha announced that earlier in the evening, he had been granted an audience with Crown Prince Vajiralongkorn, who told him he would like to take some time to grieve before accepting the invitation to become the new king, and that in the meantime he would undertake the royal duties of the Crown Prince.

 "Right now we have no king," said Peerasak Porjit, vice president of the National Legislative Assembly on 14 October.
 "So, all of the royal duties of a king must be done through the regent."
 He confirmed that General Prem Tinsulanonda, President of the Privy council, was regent indefinitely, in accordance with the Constitution.
 Some succession law experts have expressed puzzlement at the lack of succession.

 On 1 December 2016, after 50 days has passed since the death of King Bhumibol Adulyadej, Crown Prince Maha Vajiralongkorn granted an audience to Prayut Chan-o-cha the Prime Minister, Pornpetch Wichitcholchai the President of the National Legislative Assembly (NLA), and Prem Tinsulanonda the Regent pro tempore at the Amphorn Sathan Residential Hall in Dusit Palace and accepted an invitation to ascend the throne from the President of the NLA in order to "fulfill the royal intentions of the late King for the benefit and happiness of all Thais".
 He was proclaimed as King Rama X in the name of His Majesty King Maha Vajiralongkorn Bodindradebayavarangkun.

 Succession in practice

-It was made clear by the Thai Government after the death of King Bhumibol Adulyadej that the succession is not automatic and needed to going through follow official procedures before proclaimed the heir as new monarch.
-During this period there will be no King, the heir will remain functional on his current title, and the president of the privy council will fulfilled the role of regenct pro tempore if there is no appointed regent at a time.
+It was made clear by the Thai Government after the death of King Bhumibol Adulyadej that the succession is not automatic and needed to go through official procedures before proclaiming the heir as new monarch.

+During this period there will be no King, the heir will remain functional on his current title, and the president of the privy council will fulfill the role of regency pro tempore if there is no appointed regent at a time.